sdillingham/portfolio/src/pages/blog/ipad-experiment/index.md

 Working fast, we established a set of criteria our product validation step had to meet:

-- **The signal from our audience needed to be an strong indicator of committment.** It wasn't enough for them to merely say "I like this."
+- **The signal from our audience needed to be an strong indicator of commitment.** It wasn't enough for them to merely say "I like this."
 We wanted to create a set of circumstances that emulated the kind of conversion point we'd see when we went to market (i.e., someone reads the product description in the App Store and decides whether to install it).
 - **We wanted to test a number concepts simultaneously.** We had plenty of ideas but lacked clarity, so testing a focused set of concepts to see if there was a clear "winner" was essential to achieving focus.
 - **We had to arrive at results fast.** Given our time constraints, we had to devise a method for validating ideas with our audience that took no more than one week.

 ## The experiment

-We settled on running a remote A/B test with a sample population of our current audience, presenting them with four versions of a landing promoting our upcoming app.
+We settled on running a remote A/B test with a sample population of our current audience, presenting them with four versions of a landing page promoting our upcoming app.
 The design of each page was identical, but we varied the copywriting, presenting a distinct value proposition and key features for the app.

 ![All four variations of our landing page experiment, each with a distinct value proposition and feature set.](./ipad-concepts.gif)